 When project costs are higher than the Traffic & Pedestrian Safety Program can support, the projects will be added to the list of Targeted Safety Improvement Projects.
 These projects are ranked based on scores given for complexity, cost, and safety risk.
 Typically one to two Targeted Safety Improvement projects are installed per biennium.

 City of Redmond Neighborhood Yard Sign Program

 The city is offering these yard signs to help raise awareness of traffic safety in neighborhoods.

 Currently, there are four different signs with traffic safety messages.

 A maximum of 2 signs will be given per household and the total number may be limited in any one neighborhood.

-If you would like to request a sign, please submit a service request using the city's "Report an Issue" tool using the issue type: Traffic Concerns: Neighborhood Traffic Calming.
+If you would like to request a sign, please submit a service request using the city's "Report an Issue" tool using the issue type: Traffic Concerns: Traffic & Pedestrian Safety.